Teembokeem/WDI_work/work/w07/d05/instructor/api_weekend_lab/README.md

 <img alt="Example of the starter code." src="assets/local-solution-5.png" style="width: 400px;">

-### Part 6 - Render with EJS and return
+### Bonus Part 1 - Render with EJS and return

 Now, instead of returning raw JSON, let's actually display the results!
 Use an EJS view, and template the return data into it.

+First, make your old searches link to a new route, `SHOW search` that lists the venues in the search.

+Next, have your form submission, when successful, create a new search in Mongo and then redirect to the `SHOW search` route.

 Hints:

 1. Update your routes to be RESTful!
-If you are listing venues, what is the route structure and name?
+If you are showing a search, what is the route structure and name?
-2. If you're going to `GET /venues`, then your form needs to change it's `method` and `action` to match!
-3. If you're changing to a Get request, data is submitted into query parameters instead of body parameters.
-These can be found in [`req.query`][ex-api-req-query]
-4. Rendering EJS can be different than ERB.
+2. Rendering EJS can be different than ERB.
 [Check out the docs][ejs], especially around "unescaped buffering" (printing HTML) and layouts.

 When you're done, it should look something like: